Managing your Phone System

-The Event log is an important section in your dashboard, showing you critical events about your system, requiring you to take note or immediate action.
-The following server events are posted to the log:
+The Event log shows you critical events occurring in your system, requiring you to take note or immediate action.
+The following server events are posted to the log when:

 - A trunk failover occurs, i.e. the backup rule is triggered (ID 12289).

 - The licence limit has been reached (ID 8193).
-The 3CX license limit on concurrent calls.
-If this event occurs frequently you should consider upgrading your license.
+The 3CX licence limit on concurrent calls.
+If this event occurs frequently you should consider upgrading your licence.